devtpc/Spark01-Basics/README.md

 ## Introduction

-This project is a Homework material from the EPAM Date Engineering Mentor program.
+This project is a homework at the EPAM Data Engineering Mentor program.
 The main idea behind this task is to create a Spark ETL job using Azure Kubernetes Service (AKS).
 Infrastructure should be set up using Terraform.
 The original copyright belongs to [EPAM](https://www.epam.com/).

 Some tasks from the original README: